-The timing of the outbreak poses a risk to the investment cycle, says ANZ chief investment officer Mark Rider.
+The timing of the outbreak poses a risk to the investment cycle, says former ANZ chief investment officer Mark Rider.

 “Before the coronavirus hit, the global economy looked to post at best a moderate recovery from the slowdown of the past couple of years, with fallout from the US-China trade dispute still evident,” Rider says.

 “For Australia the economic environment is also complicated by the fallout from the bushfires over the past couple of months.
 And all of this has come on top of markets that are looking stretched with valuations typically at rich levels.”

 Financial markets reacted quickly to the outbreak.
 The Shanghai Composite Index fell 7.7 per cent when the market reopened on February 3 after the Lunar New Year holiday, which was extended by three days in an attempt to combat the virus.

 News of the outbreak caused the US S&P 500 to lose most of the 3.1 per cent gain it made in the first three weeks of the year.
 (The index has since recovered and is trading at new highs.)